widgetfactory/wf_responsive_widgets/README.md

 To disable this for a particular element, add a class of "wf-no-container" to the element, eg: `<video class="wf-no-container" src="video.mp4"></video>`

+Add {responsive=off} at the beginning of any article to disable the plugin for that article only.

 ## Bug Reports / Support / Issues
 This plugin is in beta, so expect some probelms.
 Please use the Gitub Issue tracker to tell us about a any you've found.